|

 "considering what they are: Financial alchemists."
 "Their

-signed with a silly huff, "it's an inverted tornado -- wealth being
+huffed anecdotally, "it's an inverted tornado -- wealth being

-asked.
-"They registered that trade name centuries ago because
+that trademark centuries ago because

 you own."

 how shamelessly transparent their MO truly was.
+A small part of

-The minister reported, "Everyone with a
+"Everyone with a

 reality-based mind evacuated, my Lord.
 The 'so-called'